JeanJouliaCode/wipeClean/README.md

 ## Usage

-to run the program just wripe:
+to run the program just write:

 `wipeclean`